micahriggan/blog/blogging-from-github/template.md

 :[example](example.js)
 ```

+If this is unclear, feel free to checkout the [template.md for this post](template.md)

 ## Make tools for yourself

 So with this in mind, I wrote a quick little script that uses hercule to automatically transclude a file named template.md into a new file named Readme.md